Operation Farroupilha: Planning

-However, the transfer of the state government to the interior, this is, Operation Farroupilha, was not the ideal future, but an alternative in case of a legalist reaction from the 3rd DI.
+However, the transfer of the state government to the interior, this is, Operation Farroupilha, was not the ideal future, but an alternative in case of a legalist reaction from the 3rd Army.
 It was not even the "plan B", but the third option, after two preferable ones.
 The Correio do Povo, based on information provided by the head of the Civil House Plínio Cabral soon after the coup, defined the plans as:

 The possibilities of exile in "Operação Farroupilha" were two: Santa Maria and Passo Fundo.
 Both were railroad junctions.
 The former, in the center of the state, and the latter, closer to the northern border, from where it would be possible to defend oneself from enemy forces in Porto Alegre, receive reinforcements or flee.
 The Military Brigade was reliable, and the Army, an unknown; Passo Fundo had a large presence of the former (2nd Police Battalion) and a small one of the latter (1st Squadron of the 20th Cavalry Regiment).
 In local politics in Santa Maria the PTB predominated, and in Passo Fundo, the conservatives.

 The PTB had been hegemonic in Passo Fundo until the election of Mayor Mário Menegaz, of the Renewing Labor Movement (Movimento Trabalhista Renovador - MTR), in the 1963 election.
 The MTR was a split from the PTB.
 Its representatives in Porto Alegre and in the Legislative Assembly of Rio Grande do Sul were only reconciled with the PTB after the Reforms Rally, opposing the coup.
 In municipal elections the party had run in alliance with Meneghetti, including in Passo Fundo, where the governor was a major supporter of Menegaz's candidacy.
 Consequently, although Santa Maria was preferred when Mourão still commanded in the city, Passo Fundo became the preferred destination.